satya954/DevOps-Tools-QA/Kubernetes.md

-** Kubernetes Interview Questions **:
+				**Kubernetes Interview Questions:**

 				---------- Beginner Level: -----------

 1. What is Kubernetes. ?
 Ans:

-2. What are the main points of Kubernetes ?
+2. What are the main components of Kubernetes ?
 Ans:

 3. What is a Pod in Kubernetes ?